California seeks to start a hydrogen economy as soon as possible

 “In past cycles, there was always something missing,” said the global hydrogen product manager at Shell, Matthew Blieske.
 “There was a policy missing, or the technology wasn’t quite ready, or people were not so serious about decarbonization.
 We don’t see those barriers anymore.”

 Some energy execs have said they predict that their investment to start a hydrogen economy will take off under President-elect Joseph R. Biden Jr. The reason is that Biden underscored climate change as a substantial component of his campaign and proposed a plan with $2 trillion in funding to take on this crisis.
-A recent study by McKinsey & Company estimated that this shift in California could support an additional 700,000 jobs and generate $140 billion in annual revenue by 2030.
+A recent study by McKinsey & Company estimated that this shift in California could support an additional 700,000 alternative energy jobs and generate $140 billion in annual revenue by 2030.